TonyHC/Project-Management-Tool/README.md

   - Attempting to access these pages will redirected user back to the Dashboard page

 - A authenticated user can stay logged in for a maximum of 1 hour
-  - After 1 hour passes, the auto logout features triggers forcing the user to log off and redirected back to Login page
+  - After 1 hour passes, the auto logout feature triggers forcing user to log off and redirect back to Login page

 - A user can perform CRUD operations associated with a project on Dashboard page
   - In addition, can perform CRUD operations for a task associated with a project on ProjectBoard page

+- Drag and drop a project task in the ProjectBoard page for the following cases where each list is <br> filtered by status and sorted by position in ascending order:
+  - Reordering within the same list
+  - Moving to another list

 - Optionally, a user can reset their password by accessing the ResetPassword page
   - When resetting your password, a user cannot use their previous password as their new password